Ledger Nano S Audit: Everything to Know About This Hardware Wallet

 There are more than 1000 Ledger Nano S supported coins and here are only the most popular of them: Bitcoin (BTC), Bitcoin Gold (BTG), Bitcoin Cash (BCH), Litecoin (LTC), Ethereum Classic (ETC), Monero (XMR), Dogecoin (DOGE), Dash (DASH), Zcash (ZEX) and Ripple (XRP).

-To familiarize with a full list of supported coins, go to official website of the company.
+To familiarize with a full list of Ledger Nano X supported coins, go to the official website of the company.

 (If you want to share the seed phrase with your wife, make sure she’s not planning to divorce)

-When Ledger Nano S is compared to Trezor and KeepKey, one of its biggest advantages is the price.
+When Ledger is compared to Trezor and KeepKey, one of its biggest advantages is the price.
 This hardware wallet is the most affordable and costs only $59.

-Not a big sum, when it comes to safety of your crypto assets, right?
+Not a big sum, when it comes to the safety of your crypto assets, right?

 Moreover, you can get Nano Ledger S with free shipping to most of the countries.